jbosstools/jbosstools-integration-tests/README.md

 *   Update integration tests repo url in root pom.xml to point to a maintenance repo, e.g.:

          http://download.jboss.org/jbosstools/updates/nightly/integrationtests/4.1.kepler/

+    This is a chicken-egg problem.
+In order to add this repo to the pom, you need the url to be working.
+But to create the Jenkins job you need to have this branch ready.

+    So either create the job using master branch first and later change it to use the maintenance branch once it's ready.
+Or first do the rest of these steps, create the job, publish the site and eventually change the url in the pom.

 In the master branch, these steps are needed: